Technology

 -

 Face detection and recognition: Detecting faces and clustering them across the video so you can search by person, regardless of camera angle or lighting.
+Recognition runs 100% locally on your device - biometric embeddings and person labels never leave your machine and are never included in shared indexes.

 -